vackosar/vackosar.github.io/_posts/2022-02-06-twitter-bullet-points-to-copy-paste.md

 It is a graphical element used as a visual guide to the beginning of items on lists.
 Each element usually distills the essential information in separate sentence fragments.
 Professionals use bullet points in presentations, notes, and technical writing.

+## Use This Right Now To:

+Increase the impact and readability of your tweets and other social media posts.
+Instead of struggling to express your point in a limited character count, use bullet points to break down your message into digestible parts that are easy to overview.
+Use these resources to create more effective and engaging online posts.

 <script>